Shrijan18/Dicee-Challenge/README.md

 ## License

 This project is open source and available under the MIT License.
 Feel free to use, modify, and distribute.

-## Credits

-- Dice images (if not authored by you) — mention source
-- Any tutorials or inspiration you followed
-- Yourself! :)